SamStudio8/dbot-stats/README.md

     * out_mentions: Order channel users most mentioned by ```user```

 Unsurprisingly ```places``` defines the number of positions to show on the leaderboard.
-A successful API leaderboarder reply returns the format;
+A successful leaderboarder reply returns the format;

 ```
 {